BMI203-2022/project1/README.md

 ```

 ## FASTQ File Format
 The FASTQ file format is very similar to the FASTA records, but it includes 2 extra lines per record.
-The only added information is the quality score, which will look like a novel on a computer's stream of consciousness but rest assured that is in fact the confidence that a sequencing machine has on calling a base the base that it is.
-If you are interested in that process, take a look at PHRED scoring, if you are not that is ok too.
-If you think that the plus sign is a waste of space, I agree with you whole heartedly: the FASTQ system is the worst system for representing sequencing data except for all the other ones.
+The only added information is the quality score, which will look like a computer's stream of consciousness but is in fact the confidence that a base is the base called.
+If you are interested in that process, take a look at PHRED scoring, if you are not that is ok too

 ### FASTQ Representation
 ```